the-standard/ibco/docs/stage-1/README.md

+# Stage 1

+The sEURO offering is the first stage in the IBCO process.
+Users can obtain sEURO in exchange for ETH or some accepted ERC20 tokens, at a discount which gradually reaches full price during the period of the IBCO.

+### sEURO Offering public APIs

+**readOnlyCalculatePrice(uint256 _euroAmount)**
+*Description*: reads the cached price of sEUROs from the bonding curve *Input*: an amount of FIAT euros
+*Output*: an estimate in sEUROs given the input

+**calculatePrice(uint256 _euroAmount)**
+*Description*: calculates the actual (current) price of sEUROs in the bonding curve *Input*: an amount of FIAT euros
+*Output*: actual amount of sEUROs given the input

+**updateCurrentBucket(uint256 _minted)**
+*Description*: updates the current point on the bucket based on the IBCO total supply *Input*: an amount of sEUROs to add to the IBCO total supply

 # sEURO Offering Architecture
-The sEURO Offering is the first stage in the IBCO process.
-Users can obtain sEURO in exchange for ETH or some accepted ERC20 tokens, at a discount which gradually reaches full price during the period of the IBCO.

 ### Contracts
 The contracts used in this stage are: